MRI Measurement Of Liver Iron Concentration

 Unlike liver biopsy, which provides an analysis of LIC in only one small area, FerriScan analyses a cross-section of the liver.
 This area is typically thousands of times larger than biopsy, hence significantly reducing the biopsy sampling error.

-The Liver iron Concentration (LIC) measurement can be used by clinicians to monitor iron loading and adjust treatment regimes accordingly.
+The Liver iron Concentration (LIC) measurement can be used by clinicians to monitor iron loading and adjust treatment regimens accordingly.

 FerriScan is being used by clinicians in over 45 countries worldwide to aid their diagnosis, management and monitoring of iron overload.